 Introduction to Brainstorming Sessions

-No matter whatever industry you’re from, this article will be of immense help to you.
+No matter what industry you’re from, this article will be of immense help to you.
 Why?
 Because we will talk about brainstorming here!
-Brainstorm seems like a boring word, but once we get into it you would realize that a good brainstorm session with your colleagues make a huge difference in how you approach the real world problems in business.
+Brainstorm seems like a boring word, but once we get into it, you would realize that a good brainstorm session with your colleagues makes a huge difference in how you approach real-world problems in business.

 Let’s get started.

-- Brainstorming sessions are wastage of time: Really?
+- Brainstorming sessions are a wastage of time: Really?
 Businesses are all about ideas.
-And if ideas are waste of time then maybe you’re not in it or you have not thought over it enough.
+And if ideas are a waste of time, then maybe you’re not in it, or you have not thought it over enough.
 Brainstorm sessions are conducted to generate new ideas to solve a tricky or not-so-tricky problem.
-Ideas can’t be wastage of time.
-Yes, it may lead to an extra time where you need to put your mind into something very complex and exhausting.
+Ideas can’t be a wastage of time.
+Yes, it may lead to an extra-time where you need to put your mind into something very complex and exhausting.
 But it never can be a wastage of time and effort if properly conducted.

-- Brainstorming sessions don’t generate useful solution: As a team, an organization has more room to solve a problem than an individual’s sole contribution.
+- Brainstorming sessions don’t generate useful solutions: As a team, an organization has more room to solve a problem than an individual’s sole contribution.
 Yes, sometimes brainstorming sessions don’t generate the solution the organization is looking for, but not always.
-There are times when people gather up to solve a problem and they do it in such a way that not only the problem gets solved but a series of systems get properly installed into the organization for future benefits.
+There are times when people gather up to solve a problem, and they do it in such a way that not only the problem gets solved, but a series of systems get properly installed into the organization for future benefits.
 Organizations like Google always use brainstorming sessions to solve the problem.

-- Brainstorming is an old school: Yes, you may say that.
-But we will teach you a technique at the end of this article which will convince you how to brainstorm version 2.0 is still in the picture and can solve a lot of problems in the organization.
+- Brainstorming is old school: Yes, you may say that.
+But we will teach you a technique at the end of this article that will convince you how to brainstorm version 2.0 is still in the picture and can solve a lot of problems in the organization.